Covid-19 Response in Liberia

 We support five health facilities in Montserrado County with diagnosis, treatment and essential medicines for people with mental health conditions and epilepsy.
 Our teams also supervise health workers in outpatient departments and make hospital referrals when necessary.
 In addition, we collaborate with psychosocial workers and volunteers to identify patients and work with families and communities to reduce social stigma.

-In 2021, we continued to expand our cohort of patients through five health facilities.
-Our team supervised health workers treating patients on an outpatient basis and made hospital referrals when necessary.
-We also coordinated psychosocial workers and health volunteers to work with patients' families and communities, addressing social stigma.
+In 2022, we expanded our cohort of patients through five health facilities and community-based care.
+We treated all our patients on an outpatient basis, making hospital referrals when necessary.
+We also coordinated psychosocial workers and health volunteers to work with patients’ families and communities to address social stigma.

 Liberia